-The last of the parables of Matthew 13, the Parable of the Householder is addressed directly to Christ's disciples, and beyond them, to God's ministers.
-Martin Collins reveals that Jesus wants His ministers to use their learning and experience to feed His . . .
+The Parable of the Householder is addressed to Christ's disciples, and beyond them, to God's ministers, whom Jesus wants to feed His flock a balanced spiritual diet.

 Matthew 13 contains more parables than any other chapter in the Gospels.
 What many fail to realize is that they are related in theme and organized to teach Christians specific lessons.
 Martin Collins explains that they provide a prophetic summary of the de. . .